Best Pressure Washer for Cars

-Before I share the steps to clean a car with a pressure washer, here is another reason why you should be using a pressure washer and not a bucket of soap water.
-Salt laden air up north tends to percolate on the road and eventually forms a layer on your vehicle every winter.
+Before I share the steps to clean a car with a pressure washer, here is another reason why you should be using a pressure washer and not a bucket of soapy water.
+Salt-laden air up north tends to percolate on the road and eventually forms a layer on your vehicle every winter.
 The same is applicable for cars operating in dusty and dirty gravel roads.
 This layer of salt of dirt can often damage paint or at the very least the shine.
 Washing cars often helps in maintaining the shine and keeps them looking amazing for over a decade without the need to repaint.
 A pressure washer helps in this process by making it a simpler task than it actually is.

 What You Will Require To Pressure Wash Your Car